Project-MONAI/tutorials/auto3dseg/docs/run_with_minimal_input.md

 ## Run with Minimal Input

+To get initial impressions of **Auto3DSeg**, user can try this [two-minute example](../notebooks/auto3dseg_hello_world.ipynb).
+The example covers the entire pipeline from start to finish, and can be done in two minutes using a single GPU (GPU RAM >= 12GB).

-Here are steps to quickly launch **Auto3DSeg** for general medical image segmentation.
+Here are detailed steps to quickly launch **Auto3DSeg** for general medical image segmentation.

 **Step 0.** Download public data or prepare internal data in a custom data root.
 For data from [Medical Segmentation Decathlon](http://medicaldecathlon.com/) (MSD), user can use the following Python script to download it.